lemmensangeloucll/Data-Groep-02/3-Create database.md

   PRIMARY KEY (id)
   );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.faciliteiten ( id INT NOT NULL, faciliteit text NULL,
+CREATE TABLE IF NOT EXISTS faciliteiten ( id INT NOT NULL, faciliteit text NULL,
   PRIMARY KEY (id)
   );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.bungalowtype_has_faciliteiten ( bungalowtype INT NOT NULL, faciliteit INT NOT NULL,
+CREATE TABLE IF NOT EXISTS bungalowtype_has_faciliteiten ( bungalowtype INT NOT NULL, faciliteit INT NOT NULL,
   PRIMARY KEY (bungalowtype, faciliteit),